 d) Encouraged for industrial development

-18. The policy emphasizes the importance of which type of forest products for rural development.
+18. The policy emphasises the importance of which type of forest products for rural development.

 a) Timber products